 Do You Have Any Questions For Us?

-You absolutely must have at least one or two questions ready for this part of the interview as it is basically a test of how much preparation you made for the interview.
+You absolutely must have at least one or two questions ready for this part of the interview.
+It is basically a test of how much preparation you made for the interview.
 A serious candidate will have thoroughly researched the company and discovered something worth asking about.

-Of course, many common questions that candidates have will often be answered over the course of the interview, which is why it is important to get a few extra questions ready.
-Just remember that you are basically using these questions to show off how much research you conducted into the company and perhaps even highlight a particularly positive aspect of yourself.
+Of course, many common questions that candidates have will often be answered over the course of the interview.
+This is why it is so important to get a few extra questions ready.
+Remember, you are using these questions to show off how much research you conducted into the company.
+Perhaps even engineer the situation to highlight a particularly positive aspect of yourself.

-A couple of examples of good questions include asking if there will be opportunities for developing new skills, and wanting to know more about how the team is structured.
-Also research the company’s social media output and ask something relevant about a recent post.
+A couple of examples of good questions include asking if there will be opportunities for developing new skills.
+Wanting to know more about how the team is structured shows you are keen to understand your place in it.
+Also, research the company’s social media output and ask something relevant about a recent post.

 Prepare for Interviews Like a Pro with Adria Solutions

-The awkward questions described above are just a few examples of the more common interview questions that arise and which can lead to awkwardness if the candidate hasn’t prepared for them.
-There are of course numerous other questions and scenarios a successful candidate will need to prepare for, especially in interviews for skilled positions such as IT and other digital or tech-based jobs.
+The above are just a few examples of questions which can lead to awkwardness if the candidate hasn’t prepared.
+There are of course other scenarios involving problem-solving etc that a successful candidate will need to prepare for.
+This is especially true in interviews for skilled positions such as IT and other Digital or Technical roles.